-Enter the number in the input box to write in standard form/Scientific E-Notation/Engineering Notation using our standard form calculator (converter)/standard notation.
+Enter the number in the input box to get the standard form/Scientific e-notation/Engineering notation using our standard notation calculator (converter).

-If you are wondering what is standard form in math, you are right place.
+If you are wondering what is standard form in math, then you are at the right place.
+In mathematics, standard form is a specific way of writing numbers, equations, or expressions in a standardized form by following some specific rules.

-For a demonstration of standard form, take a look at below examples:
+.
+For a demonstration of standard form, see the below examples:

 Number: 85500000000000